Cracker Barrel: Kraft Foods vs. Cracker Barrel

-In November 2012, Cracker Barrel licensed its name to Smithfield Foods' John Morrell Division in a deal to create a line of meat products to be sold in supermarkets and through other retail channels.
-In response, Kraft Foods filed a trademark-infringement lawsuit in February 2013.
-Kraft has sold cheese in retail stores under its Cracker Barrel brand since 1954.
-The corporation said that Cracker Barrel stores have not made significant sales of retail food products beyond their restaurant menu, and asked that the Smithfield Foods deal be nullified by the U.S. District Court in the Northern District of Illinois.
+In November 2012, Cracker Barrel licensed its name to Smithfield Foods' John Morrell Division to sell a line of meat products through retail channels.
+In response, Kraft Foods, which has sold a line of cheese under the Cracker Barrel brand since 1954, filed a trademark-infringement lawsuit in February 2013.
+Kraft asked that the Smithfield Foods deal be nullified by the U.S. District Court in the Northern District of Illinois.
+A judge granted an injunction against the sale of the Cracker Barrel branded meat products.
+The injunction was upheld by the Seventh Circuit Court of Appeals and Cracker Barrel agreed to sell its products under the brand name "CB Old Country Store".